pybites/pybites.github.io-source/content/django-rest-tips-api.md

 	bob@ubuntu-s-1vcpu-1gb-nyc1-01:~/tips_api$ file /run/gunicorn.sock
 	/run/gunicorn.sock: socket

-When troubleshooting any gunicorn issues, remember to AND restart the `daemon` and the processes:
+By the way, when troubleshooting these kind of issues and when making changes to your `gunicorn` config, remember to restart both the `daemon` and the `gunicorn` service:

 	bob@ubuntu-s-1vcpu-1gb-nyc1-01:~/tips_api$ sudo systemctl daemon-reload && sudo systemctl restart gunicorn.socket gunicorn.service